Getting Started Guide: 6 Best Practices for SaaS Management

 1. Have a System of Records for all your SaaS

-A single system of records for all your SaaS is the foundation of SaaS management.
-You can’t manage what you don't understand (not to mention what you don't even know about), so constantly updating and validating your record is crucial for reaching your SaaS management goals.
+Keeping a single record of all your SaaS applications is the foundation of SaaS management.
+You can't manage what you don't understand (not to mention what you don't even know about), so constantly updating and validating your record is crucial for reaching your SaaS management goals.

 - SaaS application name